e-ivos/market-micro-backtester-/README.md

 # market-micro-backtester

 A small event-driven market backtester in Python.
 It simulates a simple mean-reversion strategy on historical price data and reports performance metrics like total return, volatility, Sharpe ratio, and max drawdown.
+Models transaction costs on buys and sells for more realistic performance evaluation

 ## Why this is useful
 This project demonstrates: